daros-bsnss/ScoreboardLib/README.md

 Score - score for the current match, simplified to a tuple.
 StartedDateTime - the timestamp when the match has started.

+ILiveMatchRepository - an abstraction for interaction with live matches data source.

-InMemoryLiveMatchRepository - a collection of live matches.
+InMemoryLiveMatchRepository - a sample repository implementation for the collection of live matches.